Epitaph (Charles Mingus composition): 1962 version

 The problems seem to have arisen because Mingus had piles of new music in his head, and wanted to stage an open rehearsal which United Artists and producer Alan Douglas wanted to record and release.
-Then UA moved up the date five weeks, Mingus kept writing even newer music while rehearsals were underway, the musicians were unprepared (the Coss article suggests that in three previous rehearsals not one piece had been played all the way through), and the audience - most of whom were apparently expecting a fully rehearsed concert rather than a taping session with false starts, retakes and edit pieces - was flabbergasted.
+Then UA moved up the date five weeks, Mingus kept writing even newer music while rehearsals were underway, the musicians were unprepared (the Coss article suggests that in three previous rehearsals not one piece had been played all the way through), and audience members had apparently been expecting a fully rehearsed concert rather than a taping session with false starts and retakes.

 1989 version

 After Mingus's death, the score to Epitaph was rediscovered by Andrew Homzy, director of the jazz program at Concordia University, Montreal.
 He had been invited by Sue Mingus to catalogue a trunkful of Mingus's handwritten charts and in the process had discovered a vast assortment of orchestral pages written by Mingus with measures numbered consecutively well into the thousands.
 After some investigation, Homzy realized what it was that he had found and eventually managed to reassemble the Epitaph score.
 At that point Homzy and Sue Mingus got in touch with Gunther Schuller, who put together an all-star orchestra to play this very demanding piece of music.
 However, despite the stellar cast that was assembled, problems were again encountered.
 Thirty years earlier, charts were being copied in the wings before the show.
 This time, the charts were all computerized, but the software was buggy and again charts were being sight-read at the last minute.

 This was no mean feat.
 Epitaph resembles many other Mingus compositions in level of difficulty.
 Trumpeter Wynton Marsalis, pointing at a passage in the score said, "That looks like something you would find in an Etude Book... under 'Hard'."
 And conductor Gunther Schuller stated "The only comparison I've ever been able to find is the great iconoclastic American composer Charles Ives."
 Despite all these challenges, however, the concert, at Alice Tully Hall in New York's Lincoln Center in 1989, was a critical triumph, if ten years too late for Charles Mingus to enjoy it.
 The same personnel performed the piece two days later at the Wolf Trap Farm Park outside of Washington, DC.
 A double-CD was later released by Columbia/Sony Records.
 The concert was also filmed, and broadcast on U.K. television around 1990.
 The 1989 recording at Alice Tully Hall was recorded by John McClure and David Hewitt on Remote Recording Services' Silver Truck.